UPDATED JUL 14, 2020

 Thanks to Yafo, it’s never been easier (or more delicious) to go meat-free.
 This fast-casual hot spot in SouthPark, Dilworth, and Plaza Midwood serves up a taste of the Mediterranean, with fresh hummus bowls, falafel, and more!
 Picky?
 The staff is more than willing to let you try a menu item before you order — although, finding something you like here won’t be a challenge.

 In the heart of Plaza Midwood sits this quaint cafe that may look a little out of place in a city that is over 100 miles away from the ocean.
-The beachfront-themed neighborhood haunt welcomes you with outdoor shuffleboard courts, but step inside, and aromas of fresh coffee, baked goods, and other fine fodder will have all of your senses tingling.
+The beachfront-themed neighborhood favorite welcomes you with outdoor shuffleboard courts, but step inside, and aromas of fresh coffee, baked goods will have all of your senses tingling.
 Fitt Tip: parking is a little tight, so if you’re trying to get a weekend bite to eat, make sure to head out early or take an Uber!